timothyhartanto/Chess---Server/README.md

 Piece position format: <piece code><horizontal position><vertical position>[space]<piece code><horizontal position><vertical position>[space]<piece code><horizontal position><vertical position> etc...

+Note: You need to run the server first before executing the app.
+Once the connection is established, you need to send in the input.

-Note: there are only 10 pieces on this application Piece's code:
+there are only 10 pieces on this application
+Piece's code:
 K: White King
 Q: White Queen